 - Ensure robust admission processes are in place to identify those patients with a history of blood loss (acute or chronic), symptoms or clinical features suggestive of anaemia and/or hypovolaemia - Document cardiovascular status including assessment for hypovolaemia or shock as this may mean measured Hb is falsely high - Complete urgent serum blood tests to include: Hb, Ferritin, T-Sats, CRP, eGFR or Creatinine, B12 and folate, and LFTs, Lactate and Group & Save if relevant (see Figure 6) - Consider point of care testing, such as haemoglobin concentration screen (Hemocue®) or blood gas analysis (venous or arterial) on admission to identify anaemia - Activate Major Haemorrhage Protocol early if major blood loss or signs of shock - Consider bleeding risk and how to mitigate this.
-Clearly document the decision to continue, withhold or discontinue any medications - Differentiate resuscitation from assessment and optimisation of anaemia41 - Develop specialty specific protocols for preoperative optimisation then intraoperative and postoperative management of patients with anaemia, particularly in those with frailty - Ensure early senior decision making regarding timing and urgency of operative intervention - Use a shared decision making process to consent for blood transfusion and conservation techniques - Specific specialties: - Urology patients with haematuria are often on antiplatelet or anticoagulant medication.
-Some reversal agents may be indicated - see the UKCPA for further advice - Vascular Critical Limb Ischaemia (CLI) patients may need higher blood transfusion thresholds - Hip fracture patients 19% of patients are under-resuscitated and 50% are anaemic preoperatively.42 Many benefit from early resuscitation, including consideration of early blood transfusion43 - Emergency general surgery patients are very varied and have a higher incidence of perioperative blood transfusion - The National Emergency Laparotomy Audit (NELA) reports-only 24% of patients over 70 had geriatrician input.44 Standard protocols are helpful especially out-of-hours.
+Clearly document the decision to continue, withhold or discontinue any medications - Differentiate resuscitation from assessment and optimisation of anaemia - Develop specialty specific protocols for preoperative optimisation then intraoperative and postoperative management of patients with anaemia, particularly in those with frailty - Ensure early senior decision making regarding timing and urgency of operative intervention - Use a shared decision making process to consent for blood transfusion and conservation techniques - Specific specialties: - Urology patients with haematuria are often on antiplatelet or anticoagulant medication.
+Some reversal agents may be indicated - see the UKCPA Handbook of Perioperative Medicines for further advice - Vascular Critical Limb Ischaemia (CLI) patients may need higher blood transfusion thresholds - Hip fracture patients 19% of patients are under-resuscitated and 50% are anaemic preoperatively.
+Many benefit from early resuscitation, including consideration of early blood transfusion - Emergency general surgery patients are very varied and have a higher incidence of perioperative blood transfusion - The National Emergency Laparotomy Audit (NELA) reports-only 24% of patients over 70 had geriatrician input.
+Such input might be especially helpful in individual shared decision making and in developing standard protocols with the team, such as for Patient Blood Management especially out-of-hours.